adjust/unity_sdk/README.md

 **Note**: This feature exists only in iOS platform.

-If you have implemented the Adjust iOS SDK v4.23.0 or above and your app is running on iOS 14, the communication with SKAdNetwork will be set on by default, although you can choose to turn it off.
+If you have implemented the Adjust iOS SDK v4.23.0 or above and your app is running on iOS 14 and above, the communication with SKAdNetwork will be set on by default, although you can choose to turn it off.
 When set on, Adjust automatically registers for SKAdNetwork attribution when the SDK is initialized.
 If events are set up in the Adjust dashboard to receive conversion values, the Adjust backend sends the conversion value data to the SDK.
 The SDK then sets the conversion value.
 After Adjust receives the SKAdNetwork callback data, it is then displayed in the dashboard.

 In case you don't want the Adjust SDK to automatically communicate with SKAdNetwork, you can disable that by calling the following method on configuration object: